-Goddess is seen as a trinity of maiden, mother, and crone.
-She is seen as an avatar of the moon and so these three aspects reflect the moon phases of waxing, full, and waning, they also reflect the three stages of womanhood; youth (pre-menarche), adulthood, and older adulthood (post-menopause), with some women taking part in rites of passage, at menarche and/or menopause, to mark their transition from one phase to the next (McPhillips, 2003).
+These metaphors apply not only to the changing of the seasons but also to human experiences, as Starhawk (1989, p.
+44) explains, "waxing and waning, birth and death, take place in the human psyche and life cycle.
+Each is to be welcomed in its proper time and season, because life is a process of constant change".
+This parallel of cycles in nature with cycles in human life is seen with the mythology of the Goddess in particular.
+In many traditions the Goddess is seen as a trinity of maiden, mother, and crone.
+She is seen as an avatar of the moon and so these three aspects reflect the moon phases of waxing, full, and waning, they also reflect the three stages of womanhood; youth (pre-menarche), adulthood, and Older adulthood (Post-menopause), with some women taking part in rites of passage, at menarche and/or menopause, to mark their transition from one phase to the next (Hardman, 1995; Manning, 2012; McPhillips, 2003).
 By celebrating the changing of the seasons as represented by the turning of the wheel of the year, and moon cycles as the three aspects of the Goddess, practitioners are reinforcing the cyclical nature of time, imbuing the world and their experiences in it, with a sense of order and meaning (Berger, 1999; Harvey, 1997; Magliocco, 2004).

 As with other religious/spiritual beliefs, Paganism can foster a sense of purpose in life that makes distressing life events meaningful and therefore tolerable.
-Hood et al. (2018) explain that finding meaning "probably constitutes the core of successful coping and adjustment" (p.
-485), religion provides this meaning particularly in distressing situations, and helps not only in dealing with the negative emotions that arise but also with problem solving.
-Reid (1996) describes how Pagan magical practices can be particularly beneficial to those who have survived trauma and abuse, comparing the techniques of magical training with those prevalent in self-help literature.
-She explains that because magical practice involves developing a depth of knowledge about one's self (as discussed in the "Self-Acceptance" subsection of this article), experiences and feelings are naturally acknowledged, reexamined and reevaluated, especially those considered "dark."
-It is understood in Paganism that power is gained through successfully overcoming the challenge of facing our inner demons (Luhrmann, 1989; Reid, 1996); doing so tests our resilience and strength of will.
+Hood, Spilka, Hunsberger, and Gorusch (1996) explain that finding meaning "probably constitutes the core of successful coping and adjustment" (p.
+380), religion provides this meaning particularly in distressing situations, and helps not only in dealing with the negative emotions that arise, but also with problem solving.
+Reid (1996) describes how Pagan magical practices can be particularly beneficial to those who have survived trauma and abuse, comparing the techniques of magical training to those prevalent in self-help literature.
+She explains that because magical practice involves developing a depth of knowledge about one's self (as discussed in the self-acceptance section of this paper), experiences and feelings are naturally acknowledged, re-examined and re-evaluated, especially those considered "dark".
+It is understood in Paganism that power is gained through successfully overcoming the challenge of facing our inner demons (Luhrmann, 1989; Reid 1996); doing so tests our resilience and strength of will.